tfwcodes/CSharp-Powerful-Rat/README.md

 <h2>C# Powerful Rat </h2>
 <li> This is a powerful Remote-Acces-Trojan made by me in c#.
-It features a wide variety of different built in commands and a built-in networking protocol.
+It features a wide variety of different built in commands and a built-in networking protocol that includes a strong ECDH key-agreement protocol.

 <h2>E-mail: mihai.ungureanu.talk@gmail.com</h2>